Aerial view of MSU campus in the fall.

 read more

-EPIC Interim Associate Director Director Presents Benchmark Assessment Findings at P20 Council Meeting
+Tara Kilbride, Associate Director of Research, Presents Updates from Benchmark and Teacher Shortage Studies at Recent P20 Council Meeting

 EPIC Presentation: MASA Mid-Winter Conference